Prometheus-X-association/t-ai-carisma/docs/README.md

 ## Usage in the dataspace

 While the other components of this building block and other building blocks are generally used during run time, this component of the building block "Trustworthy AI: Algorithm assessment" is used during design time.
 It creates useful information about the scenarios that involve AI algorithms to process personal data.

+Since the Prometheus-X data space is build around data and service offerings targeting educational and skill data, sharing CARiSMA's analysis results within this particular data space is not prioritized.